Panels and committees of the FSV

 frequency of the meetings: three times per semester

-The FSV also has two committees itself, the Audit Committee and the Electoral Committee.
+The FSV also has three committees itself, the Budget Committee the Audit Committee and the Electoral Committee.
 These are explained below.

 Cash Audit Committee